srus/homepage/README.md

 ## Project deployment

-Move to the same path as this file and run: `./bin/build.sh`
+Move to the same path as this file and run: `./bin/build.sh`.
+You can run this script both to install and update the project.